 How to Detect Moisture Behind Exterior Siding

-If you have already noticed possible warning signs such as warped siding, staining, or musty odors, reviewing the symptoms explained in Signs of Water Damage Behind Siding can help confirm whether detection testing is necessary.
+If you have already noticed warning signs such as warped siding, staining, soft trim, or musty odors, review Signs of Water Damage Behind Siding first.
+This guide focuses on the next step: testing likely problem areas without removing siding unnecessarily.

 Why Moisture Behind Siding Is Difficult to Confirm